 Reading summaries: Reading summaries provide the opportunity to share what you have learned in the outside readings.
 Instructions and a rubric will be provided for summaries.
-Summaries will be due to Moodle prior the start of class in which that topic will be discussed.
+Summaries will be due to Moodle prior to the start of class in which that topic will be discussed.

 In-Class Activities and Participation: Attendance and participation are essential to success in this course.
 There will be in-class activities that reinforce the topics being covered.
 In-class activities must be completed in class and cannot be made up or completed at another time unless communicated with the instructor.
-Please do note, one in-class activity is allowed to be dropped.